phseiff/github-flavored-markdown-to-html/README-raw.md

 * Allows you to choose which tool or module to use at its core for the basic markdown to html conversion.
 * Styles its output with github's README-css (can be turned off).
-* Comes with an option to compress and downscale all images referenced in the markdown file (does not affect the original images) with a specified background color (default is white) for converting RGB to RGBA, and a specified compression rate (default is 90).
+* Comes with an option to compress and downscale all images referenced in the markdown file (does not affect the original images) with a specified background color (default is white) for converting RGBA to RGB, and a specified compression rate (default is 90).
 Images with a specified width or height attribute in pixels get scaled down to that size to reduce loading time.
 This helps severely reduce the size of generated pages for markdown files with lots of images.
 There is also an option to save all images in multiple sizes and let the html viewer/browser pick the one